 So, every time we lose hope, let’s remember, each day is a white canvas.
 Whether we want to paint a rainbow or dark clouds – the choice is ours.

-Samvedna Senior Care specializes in eldercare services at home.
+Samvedna Care specializes in eldercare services at home.
 During the COVID19 crisis our team of psychologists and social workers is working diligently to ensure the physical and emotional health of the elderly remotely.
 We provide services for elderly mental health through our counselling services.
 We also support caregivers taking care of elderly with dependency and chronic ailments.
-Reach out to Samvedna Senior Care for any help you need in coping with the COVID19 situation.
+Reach out to Samvedna Care for any help you need in coping with the COVID19 situation.